Quddus1916/Config_Wrapper/README.md

 2.Get a value (string/int/float type) against a particular key

+3.Populate a struct from the config file

-3.Set default value if key not present
+4.Set default value if key not present

 #Functions